alan-turing-institute/empiarreader/joss/paper.md

 The EMPIARReader CLI is designed as a simple and platform independent utility for downloading EMPIAR data to disk.
 Unlike the API, it does not support lazy loading and is not intended to.
 In contrast to the other recommended download methods, it does not require proprietary software, a user account, a GUI or an internet browser.

+The CLI is composed of two utilities which work in tandem: search and download.

-The EMPIARReader CLI allows the user to browse the EMPIAR archive via the command line using glob wildcards or regular expressions and supports all file/data types.
-Only one directory can be browsed at a time.
+The search utility allows the user to browse the EMPIAR archive via the command line.
+Only one directory can be browsed at a time and files are returned which match user-provided filepaths.
+These may contain glob wildcards or regular expressions.
+The CLI supports all file/data types.
 The user can specify a file to output HTTP file paths for the files they have selected to a text file.

-To download all files in this file, the user simply needs to pass the CLI the file path and the `--download` argument as well .
+To download all files written to the text file, the user can use the download utility.
+They simply need to pass the CLI the file path via the `--download` argument as well a directory to save the files into.

-If the user wishes to download files from multiple directories to a single location or make alterations they could alter this file manually.

-glob or regular expressions (navigation)

-output HTTP paths to file

-download from a simple carrage return delimited list of http paths via FTP (wget or curl) or failing that HTTP (urllib)
+This approach is designed to make it easy for users to customise or join files containing HTTP file paths before they download them.
+Downloads may proceed via 3 different methods depending on the whether they are available.
+Highest priority is via FTP using wget [@wget] utility, followed by FTP using curl [@curl].
+If neither are available, the download proceeds via HTTP.

 # Example